forcedotcom/salesforcedx-apex/packages/apex-node/developing.md

 We recommend using the Visual Studio Code (VS Code) IDE for your plugin development.
 Included in the `.vscode` directory of this plugin is a `launch.json` config file, which allows you to attach a debugger to the node process when running your commands.
 To debug a command:

-1. If you linked your plugin to the Salesforce CLI using `yarn plugin:link`, call your command with the `dev-suspend` switch:
+1. If you linked your plugin to Salesforce CLI using `yarn plugin:link`, call your command with the `dev-suspend` switch:

 ```
 $ sfdx force:apex:log:list -u myOrg@example.com --dev-suspend